 When I started my business back in ’95 I knew how great this stuff called kinesiology was and I wanted to help everyone.

-Because of my business background I knew pretty much what to do.
-I had a bit of a plan, did some advertising, created pamphlets, went to networking events, built a website and gradually built a clientelle.
+Because of my business background I thought I knew pretty much what to do.
+I had a bit of a plan, did some advertising, created pamphlets, went to networking events, built a website and gradually built a clientele.
 I found that word of mouth was most effective and gradually dropped everything else except my website and a business card.

-I pottered along like that for several years (without even a brochure) until one day a client who loved my work and who happened to be a business coach, made me a new brochure.
-He worked with me for several months and opened my eyes.
+I pottered along like that for several years until one day a client who loved my work (who also happened to be a business coach) asked me for a brochure to share with his friends.
+Shocked at how little marketing material I had he made me a new brochure and worked with me for several months on my business – and opened my eyes.
 I was amazed at what I didn’t know and what was possible.

 I had thought I was as successful and organised as possible, I even prided myself on how much more so I was than some of my colleagues.
-I knew I was working at my optimum.
+I believed I was working at my optimum.
 It was the weirdness of my work that held me back.
-I thought that I was open to new learning but, truth be said, whenever I read anything about growing a business or was offered an idea I thought about it and then decided it was not applicable to my work.
-My work was different.
+I thought that I was open to new learning but, truth be said, when I read about growing a business or was offered an idea I thought about it and then often decided it was not applicable to me for whatever reason.

 We are closed to new ideas (even if we think we aren’t) and we think we know everything already.
-Coming out of it is dangerous for the ego so we tend to avoid challenging it.
-Accepting we may be ignorant, not know something we think we ought to, damages our pride and our self esteem.
-How could I have been so stupid!
-Instead we avoid seeing the truth – and the truth is that we are denying the facts.
+Significantly, coming out of it is dangerous for the ego so we tend to avoid challenging it.
+If we accept we may be ignorant and not know something we think we ought to it can damage our pride and our self esteem – and if we have already exisiting issues with our self confidence that can take us down.
+So to protect our ego self we avoid seeing the truth – and the truth that we are denying the facts.

-4 quick tips to recognize and get over your ignorance (ow!):
+4 quick tips to recognise and get over your ignorance (ow!):

 1. If you think you know the answer you probably don’t!
-The areas you feel most competent in may well hide an edge that you could explore to grow yourself and your work.
+Even the areas you feel most competent in may well hide an edge that you could explore to grow yourself and your work.

 3. Get someone who is totally impersonal to offer you truthful feedback and ask you the tricky questions.Yes, get a mentor if you can afford it but if not find a friend who will do that for you.
 NOT someone who just thinks you are fabulous.
 And be prepared to grow!